The Scene Objects panel

 |Sequentially numbered containers in the Scene Objects panel.|

 You can add lights to an object.
 Depending on the LightType property you choose, the light can behave exactly like any of the lights under the Lights tab of the Inventory.

 To add a light to an object:

-- In the Scene Objects panel, right-click the object name or a container within the object where you would like to add the light.
+- In the Scene Objects panel or Object Structure panel, right-click the object name or a container within the object where you would like to add the light.

 - Choose Add > Light.
 A new light is created within the object with the name LIT (short for "light") followed by a sequential number (for example, Light LIT0).

 - Right-click on the light component (such as Light LIT0) to bring up a list of available actions.